mozilla/www.ccadb.org/rootstores/why.md

 # Root Store Operators: Why Use the CCADB? #

-While maintaining an up-to-date root store containing only trustworthy CAs is important and necessary for many organizations to help keep their end users safe, it is usually not done for profit and is not a strategic area for core business.
+While maintaining an up-to-date root store containing only credible CAs is important and necessary for many organizations to help keep their end users safe, it is usually not done for profit and is not a strategic area for core business.
 Much of the data that root store operators maintain for their CA